Shape evolution in neutron-rich odd-even $^{105-109}$Nb isotopes: Results

 The $\gamma$-ray spectrum of $^{99}$Nb nuclei, $Z$ and $A$ identified using VAMOS++, is shown in Fig.~\ref{fig:singles} (a).
 The labeled transitions are reported here for the first time.
 The $\gamma$-ray transitions observed in this work along with their relative intensities are listed in Table~\ref{tab:99nb}.
 Most of the levels populated via $\beta$-decay are non-yrast and are not observed in this work, except for the 178 and 86~keV transitions.
 Three new transitions, with energies of 361, 681, and 923~keV, are in bold.
 The updated level scheme is shown in Fig.~\ref{fig:99Nb_LS}, where transitions and states recently published in~\cite{Kumar2023} are shown in blue, while new results from this work are shown in red.
 Although the negative-parity band is confirmed, a revised structure is proposed for the positive-parity band, featuring a different ordering of the ground-state band transitions.
 The 392~keV transition was identified in~\cite{Kumar2023} as depopulating the $(21/2^+)$ state to the $(17/2^+)$, while in this work, it is proposed on the top of the band, populating the $(25/2^+)$ state.

 An example of coincidence spectra is shown in Fig.~\ref{fig:99Nb_gates}, confirming the new level scheme proposed for the positive-parity band of $^{99}$Nb.
 The spectrum gated on the 972~keV transition (a) shows a strong coincidence with the 681~keV and 923~keV $\gamma$ rays, which were not reported in~\cite{Kumar2023}.
 The 681 and 923~keV transitions are observed in coincidence with the main band, except for the 784 and 820~keV $\gamma$ rays (b).
 The same applies to the transitions at 784 and 820~keV, which are observed with the entire band except for the 681 and 923~keV $\gamma$ rays (c).
 This suggests that these two pairs of $\gamma$ rays are placed in parallel in the level scheme.
 Since their summed energy is identical, this supports their proposed placement in the level scheme.
 The spectrum gated on the 361~keV transition (d) shows coincidences with the entire ground-state band.
 As this is the $\gamma$ ray with the lowest intensity, we propose placing it at the top of the band.
 The ordering of the $\gamma$ rays is based on their relative intensity ratio.
-The 843 and 392~keV $\gamma$ rays have comparable intensities in the singles spectrum, but comparisons of the gated intensities, such as in the spectrum gated on the 820~keV transition (c), confirm the proposed transition ordering.
+The 843 and 392~keV $\gamma$ rays have comparable intensities in the singles spectrum, but comparisons of the gated intensities, such as in the spectrum gated on the 820~keV transition (c), confirm the proposed transition ordering: after efficiency correction, the 843~keV transition is found to be approximately 35\% more intense than the 392~keV one.
 A detailed interpretation of the nature of these two structures is provided in Section~\ref{sec:interpretation}.